 Before your read any further, check the image in your mind.
 You’re picturing a man, right?
 Not so fast.

-Women now comprise 14% of our military personnel.
+Women now comprise 14 percent of our military personnel.
 Women veterans are younger and more ethnically diverse than their male counterparts.
 You might not know that they typically have lower incomes and higher rates of unemployment than male veterans.
 The U.S. Department of Labor Women’s Bureau reports that there were approximately 41,000 women in the Gulf War, and over 200,000 in Operation Enduring Freedom and Operation Iraqi Freedom (OEF/OIF).

 From 2006 to 2010, the number of homeless women vets more than doubled.